AllexxT/LearningGoals/README.md

 # Some code
 After standart python3.6 idle,
-Testing new idle VSC with Git
+Testing new idle VSC with Git.